microsoft/ComplianceUtility/SUPPORT.md

 * **Set-ExecutionPolicy has no effect**

-    This applies only to a manual installation: If you downloaded the 'Compliance Utility' from its [GitHub website](https://aka.ms/ComplianceUtility/Latest), it will be extended by an [Alternate Data Streams in NTFS](https://blogs.technet.microsoft.com/askcore/2013/03/24/alternate-data-streams-in-ntfs) (ADS).
+    This applies only to a manual installation: If you downloaded the Compliance Utility from its [GitHub website](https://aka.ms/ComplianceUtility/Latest), it will be extended by an [Alternate Data Streams in NTFS](https://blogs.technet.microsoft.com/askcore/2013/03/24/alternate-data-streams-in-ntfs) (ADS).
 If the corresponding website in the ADS is not trusted in your environment, the PowerShell command "Set-ExecutionPolicy" has no effect.

     **Resolution:** Either you right-click the downloaded script files and "Unblock" it, or you add the corresponding website to your trusted site settings.